Trolleybus usage by country: Serbia

-There are eight trolleybus routes in Belgrade.
-Three of them are variations of the original line established shortly after World War II with Russian-made vehicles, with the same terminus in the heart of old downtown next to the Kalemegdan fortress.
-Another is a completely independent line built perpendicular to the other three in the early 1980s.
-The fleet had 154 operable trolleybuses as of December 2005.
+There are seven trolleybus routes in Belgrade, although one is currently substituted by a bus route due to lack of vehicles.
+Four of them are variations of the original line established shortly after World War II to replace the original tram line traversing the city centre, however only one passes through the centre today.
+Another two are independent lines, though starting from the same central terminal, while the last connects the two's peripheral ends.
+A potential shutdown of the system has been discussed since 2024.

-The Belgrade University Faculty of Traffic proposed introduction of trolleybusses to the western suburbs, many of which are hilly.
-The extensions are to open as a part of Phase 3 of public transport reorganization, by 2020.

 Slovakia

 The first trolleybus system connected Poprad with Starý Smokovec from 1904 to 1906.
 The second trolleybus system was built in 1909 in Bratislava, but served only until 1915.
 The route led to the hilly recreational area of Železná studienka and the trolleybuses' motors were fed by a four-wheel bogie running on top of the wires and connected to the vehicle by a cable.
 Trolleybuses in Bratislava were reintroduced in 1941, with standard trolley poles.
 In 1962 trolleybuses were introduced in Prešov.
 Banská Bystrica introduced trolleybuses in 1989, Košice in 1993 and Žilina in 1994.
 All trolleybuses were made by Škoda.
 As of 2021, trolleybuses operate in Banská Bystrica, Bratislava, Prešov and Žilina.
 Since 2015, trolleybuses no longer operate in Košice.